History

 1987

 1987 - Another Language presented Sounds That Art Makes, a two day festival that featured lectures, demonstrations, and performances by local, national, and international experimental musicians.
-Our featured artist was internationally renouned experimental musician Charles Amirkhanian.
+Our featured artist was internationally renowned experimental musician Charles Amirkhanian.

 1988